 How does someone heal emotional trauma?

-How do you ensure that your experience and the hurt from your past is not shrouding the truth you must see?
+How do you ensure that your experience and the hurt from your past are not shrouding the truth you must see?

 Healing is your answer.